Planar Degenerate Anchoring in Landau-de Gennes Energy: Introduction

-It penalizes order parameters for not being uniaxial.
-In the above definition of $f_B^*$, the parameter $a \in \mathbb R$ depends on both temperature and the material. $b$ and $c$ are positive material constants for nematic rod-like molecules.
-We assume $b^2 > 27 a c$ throughout this article to ensure that the minimum of $f^*_B$ is attained at a uniaxial state.
-In this regime, the temperature is below the nematic-isotropic transition temperature.
+It penalizes the order parameters for their non-uniaxiality.
+In the definition of $f_B^*$, the parameter $a \in \mathbb R$ depends on both temperature and the material. $b$ and $c$ are positive material constants for nematic rod-like molecules.
+We assume throughout the article that $b^2 > 27 a c$ to ensure that the minimum of $f_B$ is attained at a uniaxial state.
+In this regime, the temperature is below the nematic-isotropic transition threshold.
+We point out that, as discussed in \cite{gartlandscaling}, the energy \eqref{def ldg energy} can be obtained by scaling a domain with the size of $L^{-1}$.
+The limit problem where $L \to 0$ is interpreted as the large-body limit.
+For the surface energy density $f_S$, we use the Fournier–Galatola surface potential introduced in \cite{FP05}.
+More specifically, letting $Q \in \mathcal{S}_0$ and denoting by $\mathbf{I}_3$ the $3 \times 3$ identity matrix, we define